 Venous Thromboembolism What Is Venous Thromboembolism?

+If you have VTE, your provider may prescribe medicines to treat serious vein blockages and help prevent further blood clots from forming.
 Without treatment, VTE can restrict or block blood flow and oxygen, which can damage the body’s tissue or organs.
 This can be especially serious in the case of a pulmonary embolism, which blocks blood flow to the lungs.
 If a blood clot is large or there are many clots, a pulmonary embolism can cause death.